 10. Stroll along the Streets of Georgetown

 Georgetown, the most historic of Washington DC’s many neighborhoods, is a favorite of both locals and tourists.
-Most visitors visit for its boutique and high end shops, but of course, also for its famous cupcakes and charming cobblestone streets.
-When you’re ready to reward yourself for all the walking that you’ll inevitably be doing in the nation’s capital, come to Georgetown.
+Most visitors visit for its boutique and high-end shops, but of course, also for its famous cupcakes and charming cobblestone streets.
 Stop by Georgetown Cupcake or Baked and Wired for some of the best treats in the city.
 While you’re in the neighborhood, go down to the Potomac River.
 The views of the Kennedy Center and Theodore Roosevelt Island from Georgetown Waterfront Park are some of the best in DC.
-In the summer time, the fountain in the park is perfect for splashing around and cooling off.
+In the summer, the fountain in the park is perfect for splashing around and cooling off.
 In the winter months, there is an outdoor ice skating rink in the nearby Washington Harbor.

 There are plenty of historic homes, a beautiful garden, the terminus of the historic C&O Canal, and a world-class university to check-out as you walk through the neighborhood.
 For a list of kid-friendly must-do’s in the neighborhood, check out Trekaroo’s guide to Kid-Friendly Georgetown.